Nubian ibex: Disease

 Nubian ibex have been detected with a strain of the malignant catarrhal fever (MCF) virus group of ruminant rhadinoviruses, closely related to caprine herpesvirus 2 (CpHV-2) found in domestic goats.
 Nubian ibex in Qatar's Al Wabra Wildlife Preservation have been infected by caprine pleuropneumonia.
 In Jerusalem's Biblical Zoo, the Nubian ibex herd suffered an outbreak of peste des petits ruminants.
+A trail camera study identified ibex infected with caseous lymphadenitis, infectious keratoconjunctivitis, contagious ecthyma, and infections from biting flies.

 Social behavior

 Ibex are social, and herds tend to consist of females, young, and males up to the age of about three years.
-Herds are typically up to 20 individuals, but may reach as high as 50.
+Herds are typically up to 20 individuals, but are sometimes as high as 50.
 Groups can also be smaller (less than 10) in habitats with fewer resources.
 Female herds are often composed of related individuals that follow a dominance hierarchy.
 Female herds tend to remain around permanent water sources throughout the year, whereas males are more transient.
 The males are solitary or form more transitory bands of up to eight individuals.
 During the breeding season, males join the female-based herds for the six- to eight-week rut.
 Large males then do battle with much clashing of horns.